 If you have not already seen your GP, our specialist pneumoconiosis solicitors can advise you in this regard and may well be able to help you to arrange a medical appointment.
 Here, your history can be discussed, including the nature of your work and the materials you used, as well as what, if any, health and safety precautions your employer provided.

 UK law requires that any diagnosis of pneumoconiosis is notifiable to the employer responsible and this should also be brought to the attention of the Health and Safety Executive (HSE).

 The benefits of making a claim

 Although any person suffering with work-related pneumoconiosis is eligible for disablement benefit, the successful outcome of a claim can allow the claimant to enjoy a better quality of life than they otherwise would be able to.

 Sadly, the vast majority of pneumoconiosis conditions are irreversible and no amount of personal injury compensation can change this fact or fully remove the symptoms.
 However, at Direct2Compensation our specialist pneumoconiosis solicitors can help you to obtain a full compensation settlement and possible access to specialist rehabilitation therapies.

-We will help you to understand your rights and our solicitors will ensure that you receive the maximum level of compensation available, as well as ensuring that any loss of income, whether past or present, is fully recovered.
+We will help you to understand your rights as an injured employee and our solicitors will ensure that you receive the maximum level of compensation available, as well as ensuring that any loss of income, whether past or present, is fully recovered.

 At Direct2Compensation we pursue all claims, including those for any pneumoconiosis condition, on a No Win No Fee basis.
 Simply put, our claims process allows you to pursue your claim without any risk of having to pay any costs to any party should your claim fail.